eugenefauntleroy/app_project/README.md

-Sure, here's a comprehensive README file for the `app_project` repository:

----

 # One-Stop Travel Assistance App

 This project is a work-in-progress application designed to provide a comprehensive travel assistance experience.
 It integrates several technologies including Node.js, Express.js, SQL, Mailchimp, OpenAI GPT-3, Zendesk, React, and Firebase.